Treasury Inspector General for Tax Administration

 Contact: Karen Kraushaar

-WASHINGTON - While the Internal Revenue Service (IRS) has taken steps to prepare for procurements made under the American Recovery and Reinvestment Act of 2009 ("Recovery Act"), it lacked necessary controls to ensure the procurements would comply with the new requirements, according to an audit publicly released by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) has improved its ability to recover the use of its information systems in the event of a disaster, according to a new audit report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.